botpress/documentation-v12/docs/conversation-studio/flows/call-api.md

 Where {token} is the JWT token provided by Botpress as described above.

 #### Request URL
-When calling the debug API, it is possible to get the following options in addition to the standard response.
+When calling the debug API, you can get the following options in addition to the standard response.

 - **nlu**: The output of Botpress NLU
 - **state**: The state object of the user conversation